glroyal/litebox/README.md

 ## Computed HTML

-Computed HTML achieves native app performance by using **[element.innerHTML](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML)** as an interpreter to render 'source code' consisting of layouts compiled in RAM.
+Computed HTML (CHTML) is a method for developing arbitrarily complex web applications in JavaScript, independent of any framework or library.

+CHTML compiles document layouts in RAM and pushes them through the browser's HTML interpreter, which renders the layout in a single pass.

+Because all necessary attributes are specified, the browser never has to backtrack or repaint.
+The user interface is rendered instantly, and becomes interactive in less than a second regardless of layout complexity.

-It is orders of magnitude faster than conventional Dynamic HTML.
-Instead of using slow and cumbersome JavaScript operators to build a DOM in situ, you assemble a batch of HTML tags, and innerHTML interprets it like a program, rendering the layout and building the DOM as it runs.
+CHTML is orders of magnitude faster than conventional Dynamic HTML (DHTML).

-Sub-second Time-To-Interactive (TTI) is typical for Computed HTML regardless of layout complexity.

 ## Adaptive Density

-It is axiomatic that people who buy SuperHD computers, tablets, and phones expect to browse SuperHD websites.
+It is axiomatic that people who buy SuperHD computers, tablets, and phones would enjoy browsing SuperHD websites.

 But the HTML `srcset` attribute, which allows the browser to select between pre-rendered images, is not suitable for large, heterogenous, or dynamic media collections.